conceptsandbeyond/ATM-Project/Workshop/Lab 4 - Mock testing.md

 3. Open file - ATM03\SRC\ATM\ATM.cs and review the ATM logic

-This file should have the class "ATM" predefined
+4. Open file - ATM04\SRC\Main\IAccountService.cs to review the moq integration logic

-this file should have two step definitions written already for review.
-You will need to add the rest of the definitions.
-Work within your team to define rest of the step definitions
+5. Add step definitions in this file - ATM04\Tests\StepDefinitions\ATMOperationsSteps.cs

 Once the application logic is added you can run the tests.

-Navigate to the ATM01 folder and run the tests now.
+Navigate to the ATM04 folder and run the tests now.
 Run the following commands.

 ```
 dotnet test